 However, they aren’t always effective when it comes to writing content intended to drive conversions.

 SEO content serves a variety of purposes, including:

-- Increasing a website’s keyword rankings.
+- Increasing keyword rankings.

-- Driving clicks from the SERPs.
+- Driving clicks from search engine results pages (SERPs).

 - Attracting high-authority backlinks.

-- Directing users to other pages on the site.
+- Directing users to other internal webpages.

 Therefore, you should hire an SEO content writer to write your website content – mainly, webpages and blog posts – if you want to increase organic traffic.

 Great content can drive social shares, keep users on your website for longer, and improve conversions.
 It can also help you establish authority in your niche and drive awareness of your brand.

 SEO content writers typically handle content such as: